Problem

 **Content-Type: "application/problem+json" or "application/problem+xml"**

-Iris has builtin support for the .
+Iris has builtin support for the [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807).

-The Context.Problem method sends a JSON or XML problem response.
-Behaves exactly like Context.JSON but with default ProblemOptions.JSON indent of two spaces (" ") and a response content type of "application/problem+json" instead.
+The `Context.Problem` method sends a `JSON` or `XML` problem response.
+Behaves exactly like `Context.JSON` but with default `ProblemOptions.JSON` indent of two spaces (" ") and a response content type of `"application/problem+json"` instead.

 Problem(v interface{}, opts ...ProblemOptions) (int, error)

-The ProblemOptions looks like that:
+The `ProblemOptions` looks like that:

 // ProblemOptions the optional settings when server replies with a Problem.